This is the 1st part of a 3 part series in protecting yourself from on-line and of-line scams.

 With the 2020 COVID-19 crisis causing many to work from home, it’s more important than ever to have a set of tools to deal with threats that come your way.

-In this publication, I will help you identify threats so that you can avoid being deceived by malicious calls to action, and it’s important to know how to deal with an attack after your device has been compromised.
+In this publication, I will help you identify threats so that you can avoid being deceived by malicious calls to action.
+If your device has been compromised by a scam, its important to learn how to deal with an attack after the fact.

 - The best security is awareness